August 19

 Norway celebrates the birthday of Crown Princess Mette-Marit, wife of Crown Prince Haakon, whose transition from single mother to royal consort became one of the most talked-about modern European royal stories.

-Afghanistan celebrates independence from British control, marking the 1919 Treaty of Rawalpindi that ended the Third …
+Afghanistan celebrates its Independence Day on August 19, commemorating the 1919 Treaty of Rawalpindi that ended the …